fables-tales/proton/readme.md

    to STDERR, STDOUT and having a return code.
 This precludes: modifying its input, writing to a database or any other kind of I/O.

-5. A proton compliant program MUST be idempodent.
+5. A proton compliant program MUST be referentially transparent.
 That is: it must always give the same output for a given input.

 ##Inputs